-Rainfall is collected directly on site with a Texas Electronics TE-525M tipping bucket gauge.
-The tipping bucket gauge was installed on Trial #2 and has been collecting rainfall data since June 2018.
-During a site visit conducted on November 2, 2021, it was noted a that the tipping bucket lid had been blown off.
-Due to the lid being removed, there was an observed discrepancy between the rainfall measurements recorded on Trial #2, and the Barron weather station on site.
-Analysis of the raw data determined that the lid of the tipping bucket had been removed sometime in late September, as the discrepancy in rainfall data could no longer be attributed to spatial variability of the site.
-The Trial #2 rainfall data has been amended with the Barron monitoring station data from September 21, 2021 to October 31, 2021.
-The Barron monitoring station did not record a large rainfall event that occurred on September 20th, 2021, therefore the rainfall measurement from this day was amended with data from the Fort Frances weather station.
-These amendments will be used in the analysis of this document.

-A total of 467 mm of rainfall was recorded during the monitoring period (85 mm less than the 30-year historic average).
-Monthly rainfall from April to October 2021 was compared to the 30-year historic average (Table 3.2).
-It was observed that May, June, and July were substantially drier than average.
+Rainfall is collected directly on site with a Texas Electronics 525M TBRG.
+The TBRG installed on Trial #2 and has been collecting rainfall data since June 2018.
+During a site visit conducted on May 28, 2022, it was noted that the tipping bucket lid had been blown off.
+Due to the lid being removed, there was an observed discrepancy between the rainfall measurements recorded on Trial #2.
+The Trial #2 rainfall data has been amended with the EMRS Primary 1 TBRG from April 1, 2022 to May 28, 2022, when the tipping bucket lid was re-installed.
+A total of 862 mm of rainfall was recorded during the monitoring period (310 mm more than the 30-year historic average).
+Monthly rainfall from April to October 2022 was compared to the 30-year historic average

+Table 3.2).
+Two relevant rainfall events occurred in November 2021, prior to freezing temperatures, and are also included below.

+It was observed that April and May were substantially wetter than average, with the two months experiencing 406% and 301% more rainfall, respectively, than the 30-year historical average.
+The largest rainfall event occurred May 12, 2022 and was 114 mm.
 Rainfall activity was also considered over a three-year period (Figure 3.4).